The main corelab is equipped with multiple work benches, computer facilities, and sampling tools. The wetlab contains a fume hood and DI water.

 |Archival Materials (D-tubes, specialized boxes etc)||At cost/provided by investigator.
 Please email firstname.lastname@example.org for details and pricing|

-The OSU Coring & Dredging Facility provides marine geologic sampling services for NSF groups and investigators using the UNOLS fleet as well as the USCG ice breaker R/V Healy.
-Funding for these services to US NSF funded investigators is provided by Ship Facilities Program at NSF.
-The OSU coring gear is among the best available in the United States, including large-volume and small-volume piston cores (4″ ID x 18m and 2.5″ ID x 18m), and several Multicores for undisturbed recovery of sediment-water interface.
+The OSU Marine Sediment Sampling (MARSSAM) facility provides coring and dredging services for NSF groups and investigators using the UNOLS fleet as well as the USCG ice breaker R/V Healy.
+Funding for these services to United States NSF-funded investigators is provided by the Ship Facilities Program, and MARSSAM is also available on a contract basis to non-NSF investigators.
+The OSU coring gear is among the best available in the United States, including large-volume and small-volume piston corers, a variety of box and kasten corers, as well as multi- and slow corers for undisturbed recovery of the sediment-water interface.
 Seagoing technicians from the facility have operated coring and dredging gear on most UNOLS vessels.

 40Ar/39Ar Geochronology Laboratory